-GEMS Cambridge International Private School Sharjah is a new addition to the GEMS schools in the UAE, due to open in September 2019.
-It will be located in the Muweilah School Zone, close to the University area.
+GEMS Cambridge International Private School Sharjah is a new addition to the GEMS schools in the UAE, which opened as planned in September 2019.
+It is located in the Muweilah School Zone, close to the University area.

 The story so far...

-True to their statement that GEMS would focus on the non-premium school sector, the announcement of the launch of GEMS Cambridge International Private School (GCS) in Sharjah, shortly before the end of the current academic year, provides Sharjah-based parents (and those within commuting distance) with the option of an affordable UK curriculum-based education from the UAE's largest school group, utilising the success of its Cambridge brand.
+True to their statement that GEMS would focus on the non-premium school sector, the announcement of the launch of GEMS Cambridge International Private School (GCS) in Sharjah, shortly before the end of the last academic year, provides Sharjah-based parents (and those within commuting distance) with the option of an affordable UK curriculum-based education from the UAE's largest school group, underpinned by the success of its Cambridge brand.

 In explaining why families should choose the newest member of the GEMS Cambridge schools, GEMS said "the new school draws from the GEMS Cambridge success story [that] is based on a legacy that is 36 years old.
 A multicultural legacy further enhanced by the presence of over 45 nationalities at our GEMS Cambridge schools".